drcoolsanjeev/drcoolsanjeev/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=drcoolsanjeev" alt="drcoolsanjeev" /> </p>

 ### Hi there 👋
-I'm a Associate Software Developer (mainly A Javascript Developer) at RedHat with 2.5 years of professional experience.
+I'm a Associate Software Developer (mainly A Javascript Developer) at RedHat with 2 years and 7 months of professional experience.
 <hr/>

 ### 🔭 I’m currently working on ...